sgissinger/eleventy-plugin-i18n-gettext/README.md

 When `beforeBuild` and `beforeWatch` events are raised, the plugin:
 - browses every folders of the `localesDirectory`
-- loads/reloads translations from `PO` or `MO` files
+- loads/reloads translations from `messages.po` files (or `messages.mo`)
 - finds files depending on `tokenFilePatterns`
 - searches in these files for translations keys
-- creates the `javascriptMessages` file
+- creates or update the `javascriptMessages` file with these translation keys

 ### `localesDirectory`
 Type: `string` | Default: `locales`

-Name of the directory where `PO`, `MO` and `messages.js` files are located.
+Name of the directory where `messages.po`, `messages.mo` and `messages.js` files are located.

 It's relative to the Node process current working directory, usually the directory where is located `package.json` and from where `npm run` commands are executed.

 ### `parserMode`
 Type: `string` | Default: `po` | AllowedValues: `po`, `mo`

-By default, `gettext-parser` is configured to parse `PO` text files.
-For large translations it may be more efficient to parse `MO` binary files.
+By default, `gettext-parser` is configured to parse `messages.po` text files.
+For large translations it may be more efficient to parse `messages.mo` binary files.

 ### `javascriptMessages`
 Type: `string` | Default: `messages.js`